wenjunwang-econ/wenjunwang-econ.github.io/_drafts/drafts.md

 What We Offer:
 1.Two-year appointment with a highly competitive compensation and benefits package, including:
-  A comprehensive annual salary of 200,000-480,000 RMB provided by the Principal Investigator.
+  A comprehensive annual salary of 200,000-480,000 RMB ($28,571–$68,571 USD) provided by the Principal Investigator.
-  A government-funded living allowance of up to 700,000 RMB.
+  A government-funded living allowance of up to 700,000 RMB ($100,000 USD).
-  A government-funded research grant of up to 200,000 RMB.
+  A government-funded research grant of up to 200,000 RMB ($28,571 USD).
   Full social insurance and housing provident fund contributions.
 2. Additional Support & Opportunities:
-  Eligibility to apply for an academic talent subsidy of 120,000 RMB.
+  Eligibility to apply for an academic talent subsidy of 120,000 RMB ($17,143 USD).
   Active support in applying for research grants at various levels during the appointment.
-  Postdoctoral researchers who remain in Guangdong for work after their term may apply for a settlement allowance of up to 700,000 RMB.
+  Postdoctoral researchers who remain in Guangdong for work after their term may apply for a settlement allowance of up to 700,000 RMB ($100,000 USD).
   Assistance in applying for municipal and district-level talent titles and associated benefits.
   An excellent research environment with opportunities for international collaboration and academic exchange.